benwiggy/PDFsuite/README.md

 This is all done by accessing Apple's Core Graphics Quartz APIs.
 They should therefore run on any Mac using 10.6 Snow Leopard or higher!

-Most of these scripts are designed to be used as **Automator Services**, which provide an easy interface for use.
+Most of these scripts are **Automator Services**, which provide an easy interface for use.
 Once installed in the user's Library/Services folder, they will be available in the Finder's Services menu (or right-click context menu) when PDF files are selected.
+They can be modified in Apple's Automator utility.
 The bare scripts can also be run directly in a shell (Terminal), taking one or more PDF files as their argument.
 They are found here in the **Automator_Scripts** folder. _(Drag the script file onto a Terminal window; then drag the PDF files you want to the same window; then press Enter!)_

 Some are designed as **PDF Services**.
 PDF Services should be installed in the {user}/Library/PDF Services folder (or the top-level /Library/PDF Services folder).
 They will then be available in the PDF button of the print menu. _See the ReadMe in the subfolder for installation instructions._

-A few scripts take more complex arguments and so will work best as Unix **shell scripts**.
+A few scripts take more complex arguments and so will work only as Unix **shell scripts**.
 They may need further work for other purposes.

 ## Automator Services
 ***Add Blank Page (addpage.py)***
-Adds a blank page to the front of a PDF file.
+Adds a blank page to the end of a PDF file.

 ***Add Index Numbers to PDFs (indexnumbers.py)***
 Adds the text "n of x" to the first page of all selected PDF documents, where x is the total number of PDFs, and n is a sequential index.
 New PDFs are saved to a folder, named "Indexed".